-For example, if the auditor has revised the audit priority for one or more licence obligations, the auditor must identify this in the report.76 Auditors must include a brief explanation for the revision.
+For example, if the auditor has revised the audit priority for one or more licence obligations, the auditor must identify this in the report.
+Auditors must include a brief explanation for the revision.

 Auditors must also identify any licence obligations or effectiveness criteria that were assessed after the approval of the audit plan by the ERA, as 'not applicable'.
-The Licence obligations or effectiveness criteria that have been assessed as 'not applicable N/A' in the audit plan should not be included in the performance summary or observations section of the report unless the auditor, during the course of the audit or review, determines that the obligation is applicable to the licensee 78
+The Licence obligations or effectiveness criteria that have been assessed as 'not applicable N/A' in the audit plan should not be included in the performance summary or observations section of the report unless the auditor, during the course of the audit or review, determines that the obligation is applicable to the licensee.
+The licensee of the audit or review, determines that the obligation is applicable to the licensee.

-6.1.55.1.5 Recommendations from previous audits or reviews
+5.1.5 Recommendations from previous audits or reviews